isaacnmm/pestpolicy-hugo2XX/content/posts/best-soundbar-under-200/index.md

 If you're on a tight budget (under $200), pick one of these best soundbars under 200 for home theater or TV to get better sound for TV shows or movies away from the poor built-in TV speakers.

-Also, these soundbars will [wirelessly Bluetooth](http://large.stanford. edu/courses/2012/ph250/roth1/) music and audio from different devices to enable the playing of [Spotify](https://mitpress.mit. edu/books/spotify-teardown).
-Luckily, you can get some of these soundbars that have surround-sound options that you'll love - and there are other [quite affordablesoundbars](https://pestpolicy.com/best-soundbars-for-under-100/).
+Also, these soundbars will [wirelessly Bluetooth](http://large.stanford.edu/courses/2012/ph250/roth1/)music and audio from different devices to enable the playing of [Spotify](https://mitpress.mit.edu/books/spotify-teardown).Luckily, you can get some of these soundbars that have surround-sound options that you'll love - and there are other [quite affordablesoundbars](https://pestpolicy.com/best-soundbars-for-under-100/).

 The soundbars may include HDMI input, remote control, optical connection (for TV hooking).
 These soundbars will improve the audio experience you get from your TVs - either 4K, HDR OLED, Vizio, or TCL since most don't have "good" built-in speakers - soundbars are worth every penny.

-##  Reviews: Top 7 Best [Soundbar](https://pestpolicy.com/best-soundbars-for-under-100/) Under 200 in 2025
+##  Reviews: Top 7 Best [Soundbar](https://pestpolicy.com/best-soundbars-for-under-100/)Under 200 in 2025

 ###  [1.
 Sony HT-MT300/B Soundbar + Wireless Sub-woofer - #1 Pick](https://www.amazon.com/dp/B01MRD7PCZ/?tag=p-policy-20)